July 13, 2026

 To be specific, the AI tools that regularly support this blog include:

-• ChatGPT (OpenAI) Gemini (Google): Used for copyediting, grammar review, clarity suggestions, and prompt generation
+• Anthropic Claude, OpenAI ChatGPT, Google Gemini, Meta based Ollama: Used for copy editing, grammar review, clarity suggestions, and prompt generation

 • Grammarly: Used for grammar, tone, and sentence structure suggestions during final edits